sean1832/Comm-cli/README.md

 - **File Sharing:** Quickly transfer files between computers without the need for USB drives or third-party websites like emails or messaging apps.

-- **UDP and TCP Protocol Support:** Flexibility to choose between UDP for faster transfers or TCP for more reliable transmission. *(UDP is the default protocol, but TCP is recommended for file sharing mode)*
+- **UDP and TCP Protocol Support:** Flexibility to choose between UDP for faster transfers or TCP for more reliable transmission. *(TCP is the default protocol)*

 - **Local IP Retrieval:** Conveniently find out your computer's local IP address without needing to run `ipconfig` or `ifconfig`.